Open addressing: Example pseudocode

 Another technique for removal is simply to mark the slot as deleted.
 However this eventually requires rebuilding the table simply to remove deleted records.
 The methods above provide O(1) updating and removal of existing records, with occasional rebuilding if the high-water mark of the table size grows.

 The O(1) remove method above is only possible in linearly probed hash tables with single-slot stepping.
 In the case where many records are to be deleted in one operation, marking the slots for deletion and later rebuilding may be more efficient.

+Performance

+Assuming an ideal hash function (one that uniformly distributes all elements of the universe), and a random choice of elements from the universe, the performance of the linear probing method is:

+Here n is the number of elements in the table, m the table size, $\alpha=n/m$ the load factor, $U_n$ the number of probes in an unsuccessful search and $S_n$ the number of probes in a successful search.
+Note that the expectation deteriorates to infinity when the load factor approaches 1.